-‘Harlots’ proves the future of TV is female
+‘Harlots’ and its cast proves the future of TV is female

-Earlier this year, ITV and Hulu hopped in bed together to produce the bawdy new period drama Harlots.
-We can’t help but see parallels between it and a previous ITV show, Band of Gold.
-Both shows were written by women and produced by a female heavy team; both shows tell the sometimes hard-to-swallow stories of prostitution; and both shows feature Samantha Morton in a lead role.
+In 2017, ITV & Hulu hopped in bed together to produce the bawdy period drama Harlots.
+Period drama fans can’t help but draw parallels between Harlots and a previous ITV show, Band of Gold.
+Both shows were written by women and produced by a female-heavy team; both shows tell the sometimes hard-to-swallow stories of prostitution; and both shows feature Samantha Morton in a lead role.

 That’s where the parallels end, swapping the muted tones of the gritty streets of Bradford in Band of Gold for the cobbled lanes of 18th-century London shot in glorious color in Harlots.